bbourassa/trip-planner/docs/README.md

 ### 2.2 The CRUD Service:

+The service component is used to connect the front-end to the back-end and identifies the API calls.
+The API calls themselves are defined in section 3.
+Mainly all of the front-end components utilize the CRUD service that is created.
+For the purpose of this application, there is no updating or deleting that occurs.

+##### getTrips()

+getTrips() connects up the API call to get all of the available trips in the database.
+If successful, it will return a response with all the trips in the database and their information to the front-end.

+##### getSomeTrips()

+getSomeTrips() connects up the API call to get the trips that are being searched for.
+The searched for name is passed in as a parameter for the API call.
+If successful, it will return a response with all trips that contain that name in the trip name and their information to the front-end.

+##### getHotel()

+getHotel() connects up the API call to get the hotel that is being searched for.
+The searched for name is passed in as a parameter for the API call.
+If successful, it will return a response with the hotel's information to the front-end.

+##### getComparisons()

+getComparisons() connects up the API call to get all of the available trip comparisons in the database.
+If successful, it will return a response with all the trip comparisons in the database and their information to the front-end.

+##### getSomeComparisons()

+getSomeComparisons() connects up the API call to get the trip comparisons that are being searched for.
+The searched for name is passed in as a parameter for the API call.
+If successful, it will return a response with all trip comparisons that contain that name in the comparison name and their information to the front-end.

+##### createTrip()

+createTrip() connects up the API call to create a trip in the database.
+It takes in the name and data parameters from the front-end and creates a new trip and its associated hotel in the database.
+It then will return a response with the new trip's information to the front-end.

+##### createComparison()

+createComparison() connects up the API call to create a trip in the database.
+It takes in the name and data parameters from the front-end and creates a new trip comparison in the database.
+It then will return a response with the new trip comparison's information to the front-end.

+##### handleError()

+handleError() will handle if any errors occur both on client and server errors.

 ### 2.3 Structure of Back-End: Server File

 ### 2.4 Structure of the Back-End: Routing And Database Calls